-While the Company has no sources of revenue, Management believes it has sufficient cash resources to meet its obligations and fund planned expenditures and administrative costs for at least the next twelve months.
-The Company will have to raise funds in the future to finance the advancement of exploration and development of Fenelon and meet future expenditures and administrative costs.
+While the Company has no sources of revenue, management believes it has sufficient cash resources to meet its obligations and fund planned expenditures and administrative costs for at least the next twelve months.
+The Company will have to raise funds in the future to finance the advancement of exploration and development of the

+Detour-Fenelon Gold Trend Property and meet future expenditures and administrative costs.
 Although the Company has been successful in raising funds to date, as evidenced by proceeds raised from equity financing in 2021, 2022, and 2023, there can be no assurance that adequate financing will be available in the future or available under terms acceptable to the Company.